nwinn-student/project-octo-java/SetupUI-Tree-Game-Calculator/README.md

 1. Navigate to Control Panel.
 2. Navigate to Ease of Access: Optimize Visual Display.
-3. Traverse to until you hear Enable Java Access Bridge
+3. Traverse downwards until you hear Enable Java Access Bridge.
 4. Apply these changes.
-Congratulations, you can now ear much more information regarding various applications than you could previously.
+Congratulations, you can now hear much more information regarding various applications than you could previously.